crweiner/hacktoberfest-swag-list/docs/list.md

 #### **Prefix.dev**

 - **Swag**: Shirts and stickers
-- **Requirements**: Make contributors to pixi and rattler-build repositories.
+- **Requirements**: Make contributors to Pixi and rattler-build repositories.
 - **How to sign up**: No special signup known.
 - **Issues**:
     - Open issues at [prixi](https://github.com/prefix-dev/pixi/issues)